Intent (military): Command intent

 Command intent is to allow self-synchronization and to provide understanding of the complex causes and effects.
 To enable self-synchronization the subordinates must be given the mandate to operate on their own initiatives, within the boundary of the mission.
-In “Rethinking Command and Control” by Curts and Cambell (2006), the authors address this fine line between delegating authority and maintaining and controlling hierarchy The commander delegating authority must refrain from directing the actions of subordinates, yet must also maintain some command structure.
+Curts and Cambell (2006) address this fine line between delegating authority and maintaining and controlling hierarchy The commander delegating authority must refrain from directing the actions of subordinates, yet must also maintain some command structure.
 The subordinates must have the ability to work independently or within a team to achieve the mission goals.
 To create this empowerment the commander's information should be shared with everyone.
 Autonomy is created by setting boundaries and hierarchy then can be replaced by self-directed teams.
-CI acts as a basis for staffs and subordinates to develop their own plans and orders that transform thought into action, while maintaining the overall intention of their commanders (Gustavsson et al. 2008d; 2009).
+CI acts as a basis for staffs and subordinates to develop their own plans and orders that transform thought into action, while maintaining the overall intention of their commanders.

 Explicit and implicit intent

 Explicit intent is an intent that is publicly stated and made available for the participants.
 Implicit intent is an intent that is not publicly stated.
 Implicit intent can be made explicit by the mechanism described below.

 Shattuck and Woods (2000) examined the role of communicating intent.
 In the study, company commanders received a battalion order including the battalion Commander's intent.
 Then changes to the situation were introduced and the actions performed by the company commanders were compared with the intent of the battalion commander.
 The result was that the company commanders matched their battalion commander's intent in only 34% of the cases.

 Pigeau and McCann (2000) introduced that intent consists of an explicit part and an implicit part.

-Explicit intent is the one that is publicly stated for all the headquarters (HQ) staff and subordinates to perceive, think about, and act upon.
+Explicit intent is the one that is publicly stated for all the headquarters staff and subordinates to perceive, think about, and act upon.
 The explicit intent is either vocalized (i.e. made publicly) in doctrine, orders, statements or can be derived from questions and answers.
 Theoretically, each staff and subordinate member should be able to reiterate the commander's intent at any point during the process.

 Implicit intent consists of all the un-vocalized expectations that the commander and all team members have.
 The implicit intent is developed over a longer time, prior to the mission, and develops from the style of how the commander is conducting the operations with respect to experience, risk willing, use of power and force, diplomacy, ethics, social values, moral, norms, creativity and unorthodox behaviour and the concepts, policies, laws and doctrine agreed to by military, civil, organizations, agencies, nations and coalitions.